 Compliance requirements include any items that are due at the beginning of the semester and items that will become due prior to the end of the semester.
-Students must exhibit compliance prior to the beginning of each semester:

-- August 1 for Fall
+Students must exhibit compliance prior to the beginning of each semester.
+It is HIGHLY RECOMMENDED that students complete all requirements for admission and ANNUAL requirements by August 1 for fall, Jan.
+1 for spring, May 1 for summer) to avoid course point reduction.

-- January 1 for Spring

-- May 1 for Summer

 Students noncompliant on the first day of classes each semester will only have the add/drop week to remedy documentation errors.
+After the first week of class, penalties will be applied.